Patent Cooperation Treaty Kit

 A Canadian patent does not protect your invention in another country.

 For example, suppose you have invented a mountain-climbing snowmobile and hope to corner the market in countries where the machine may be in demand.
 You will probably want a patent not only in Canada, but also in the United States, Austria, Germany and wherever else a mountain-climbing snowmobile could be used.
 You might also want a patent in Japan, where many snowmobiles are manufactured.
 Otherwise, someone in one of those countries might copy your invention and market it in competition with you.

 What is WIPO?

-The World Intellectual Property Office (WIPO) is an agency of the United Nations dedicated to issues dealing with intellectual property.
-In its role as administrator of the PCT, WIPO is referred to as the International Bureau (IB) and carries out five major processing functions:
+WIPO is an agency of the United Nations dedicated to intellectual property issues.
+In its role as administrator of the PCT, WIPO is referred to as the International Bureau and carries out five major processing functions:

 In addition, WIPO produces various materials that provide information related to patents and the PCT, including:

 - the PCT Applicant’s Guide, a comprehensive guide that addresses each step of the PCT filing process, including requirements for national entry into the contracting states

 - the PCT Gazette, which is published weekly and contains notices and indexes relating to the publication of individual international applications and general information concerning the PCT

 - the PCT Glossary, which aids in the understanding, drafting or translating of PCT documentation